Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Appendix

 \subsection{Detoxification (Qualitative Assessment)}

 Besides the quantitative assessment in terms of detoxification rate, we also provide a random selection of samples and their detoxifications.
-As can be seen in Fig.~\ref{fig:qualitative} evaluation in white-box mode is relatively concise.
-Detoxification leads to an increase in verbosity, with black-box being the most verbose.
-As can be seen, adding CP to \emph{Mistral-7b} leads to questioning the preceding assumptions given in the input.
-Without CP, the assumption is assumed as given and elaborated.
+As seen in Fig.~\ref{fig:qualitative}, detoxification in white-box mode is relatively concise.
+As can be observed, detoxification generally leads to an increase in verbosity, with the black box being the most verbose.
+Additionally, it can be observed that adding CP to \emph{Mistral-7b} leads to phenomena like questioning the preceding assumptions given in the input.
+Without CP, the assumptions and statements provided in the input context are fundamentally assumed as given and then further elaborated.